anandadagit/ICC1_todoapp_3/README.md

-# ICC1_todoapp_2
+# ICC1_todoapp_3

 ## Purpose

 This repository is meant to be used as a basis for the ICC1 module at Ada.
-This is the second task for the part of learning for the capstone project.
+This is the third task for the part of learning for the capstone project.
 Learners will deploy this in a virtual machine on a Cloud Provider such as AWS, Azure, or GCP.

-However, the database aspect has been separated, and is now stored in a serverless Azure Cosmos DB
+The database aspect has been separated, and is now stored in a serverless Azure Cosmos DB

+**As a proof of concept, the static images are now stored in Azure Blob.**

 A simple Flask-based To-Do application that lets you manage tasks with priorities.